mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 * A dummy indicating whether that e-mail message is spam (`spam`).

-Source: Hewlett-Packard.
-Taken from T Hastie, R Tibshirani & JH Friedman (2001), *The Elements of Statistical Learning*, Springer.
+Source: T Hastie, R Tibshirani & JH Friedman (2001), *The Elements of Statistical Learning*, Springer.

 ## Questions